onozaty/redmine-issue-loader/README.md

 * `mode` : processing mode. `CREATE` is newly created, `UPDATE` is updated.
 * `readmineUrl` : Redmine's URL.
 * `apiKey` : Redmine API access key.
+* `basicAuth` : Basic authentication.
+You must specify either API access key or Basic authentication.
+  * `username` : User name used for basic authentication.
+  * `password` : password used for basic authentication.
 * `csvEncoding` : CSV file encoding.
 * `fields` : CSV field information.
 It is not necessary to write all the CSV fields.
 Write what you use as the key and the field to register.
     * `headerName` : Header name in CSV.